dosaki/strange-homeworlds/README.md

-# What is Homeworlds Unlimited©
+# What is Strange Homeworlds

-Homeworlds Unlimited© is an addon to the mod [Colonize Unlimited©](https://steamcommunity.com/sharedfiles/filedetails/?id=682582076) and is designed to let you start with previously uninhabitable planets!
+Strange Homeworlds is an addon to the mod [Colonize Unlimited©](https://steamcommunity.com/sharedfiles/filedetails/?id=682582076) and is designed to let you start with previously uninhabitable planets!

 Get it on Steam Workshop: